 Critics expressed concern about the implications of these policies for testing and new weapons.
-Daryl Kimball, executive director of the Arms Control Association, said that since increasing funding for test readiness "would amount to giving prior approval for testing, the debate [in Congress] would be substantial."
 A statement by Physicians for Social Responsibility said, "The Administration's plan ... would streamline our nuclear arsenal into a war-fighting force, seek the opportunity to design and build new nuclear weapons, and abandon a ten-year-old moratorium on nuclear weapons testing."
+Another critic felt that increased funding for test readiness would in effect give prior approval for testing.

-In July 2002 a National Academy of Sciences panel report on technical aspects of the CTBT concluded, in the words of an Academy press release, "that verification capabilities for the treaty are better than generally supposed, U.S. adversaries could not significantly advance their nuclear weapons capabilities through tests below the threshold of detection, and the United States has the technical capabilities to maintain confidence in the safety and reliability of its existing weapons stockpile without periodic nuclear tests."
+In July 2002 a National Academy of Sciences panel report on technical aspects of the CTBT concluded, in the words of an press release, "that verification capabilities for the treaty are better than generally supposed, U.S. adversaries could not significantly advance their nuclear weapons capabilities through tests below the threshold of detection, and the United States has the technical capabilities to maintain